tomasborrella/aws_conda_environments_scripts/proxy/README.md

 You can also edit *no_proxy* variable to add the address you don't want to use proxy for.

-And, at last, you can edit *dns* settings if you want to add custom nameserves once you connect to the proxy.
+And, at last, you can edit *nameservers* array if you want to add custom nameserves once you connect to the proxy.

 **IMPORTANT NOTE**: If your scripts path is not *~/aws_conda_environments_scripts/proxy* you should modify *enable_proxy.sh* to set the path of the configuration file (absolute).